kainlulow/semiconductor-device-physics-benchmark/README.md

 pytest
 ```

+The dataset validator supports canonical question files and the chat-message file.
+On shells that do not expand `benchmark/*.jsonl`, the script expands the glob internally.

+## Scoring A Model Run

-To score model responses, keep the real answer key outside public version control and pass it explicitly:
+Keep the real answer key outside public version control and pass it explicitly:

 ```powershell
 python scripts/score_responses.py path/to/model_responses.jsonl path/to/private_answer_key.jsonl --questions benchmark/combined_test.jsonl --output scoring_report.json
 ```

-The real answer key should use:
+The real answer key should use one JSON object per line:

 ```json
 {"question_id":"PN-00","correct_option":"C"}
 ```

+The `--questions` argument is optional but recommended.
+It lets the scorer attach topic, difficulty, and skill metadata to each scored item and produce grouped metrics.

-## Scoring Metrics
+## Scoring Report

-The scoring report is machine-readable JSON and includes:
+The scoring report is machine-readable JSON with these top-level fields:

-- selected-option accuracy;
+- `overall`: total count, correct count, accuracy, mean confidence, and Brier score.
+- `by_topic`: metrics grouped by device topic.
-- results by topic, difficulty, and skill;
+- `by_difficulty`: metrics grouped by difficulty.
-- mean normalized confidence;
-- Brier score using the selected-option confidence;
-- missing response IDs;
-- duplicate response IDs;
-- unknown response IDs;
+- `by_skill`: metrics grouped by tested reasoning skill.
-- malformed response errors.
+- `diagnostics`: missing response IDs, duplicate response IDs, duplicate answer-key IDs, unknown question IDs, and malformed response errors.
+- `items`: per-question scoring records.

+The Brier score uses the model's confidence in its selected option.
+For a correct selected option the target is 1.0; for an incorrect selected option the target is 0.0.

 ## Answer-Key Handling

 Do not commit the full answer key.
 The `private/` directory is ignored by default except for `private/answer_key.example.jsonl`, which contains two illustrative non-benchmark records showing the expected format.

+Public question files should not contain answer labels.
+The examples use `-00` IDs so they demonstrate format without revealing labels for benchmark questions.

+## Continuous Integration

+The GitHub Actions workflow runs on every push and pull request.
+It installs the Python test dependency, validates all public benchmark JSONL files, validates the example response file, and runs pytest.

+## Contributing

+See `CONTRIBUTING.md` and `docs/contributing_questions.md`.
+In brief:

+- preserve the scientific meaning of existing questions unless fixing a clear syntax, consistency, or ambiguity issue;
+- keep answer-key material private;
+- validate changed JSONL files;
+- run tests before opening a pull request;
+- explain any physics-content change explicitly.

 ## Limitations

 - The benchmark is multiple choice and does not fully measure open-ended derivation quality.
 - The current domains are foundational device topics, not full process-integration or reliability workflows.
 - The public question set may become known to models over time, so held-out private variants are recommended for high-stakes evaluation.
-- The benchmark has not yet been validated against a broad panel of models in this repository.
+- The repository has not yet published broad model-evaluation results.
+- Expert review is still recommended for any scientific-content change.

 ## Roadmap